Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Impaction can easily lead to the inability to use back legs, so they might drag themselves with their front.
 If impaction has reached this point, it will probably require more care than a warm bath and massage.

-This condition is time-sensitive, so if you notice any symptoms, you need to act right away.
-Your vet will likely prescribe an enema or laxative to help them pass the mass.
+This condition is time-sensitive, so if you notice any signs, you need to act right away.
+Your vet will likely prescribe an enema or laxative to help them pass the mass, depending on the cause of the impaction.

 How to Help Impaction